rodrigohdiaz/shopping-list/README.md

 sqlite3 is ideal for low data and specially efficient for mobile apps, since this is an app that would be used in a smartphone or tablet and would not use a lot of data to be stored, sqlite3 is perfect for this app.

 # Known Issue
-The app is still not running with the database but it is set up, given enough time, I would had been able to make the relations between react and sqlite in order to store the data.
-And couldn't make the 'edit' funcionality to work properly in the app... yet.
+The app is still not running with the database but it is set up.
+Given enough time, I would have been able to make the relations between react and sqlite in order to store the data.
+And I couldn't make the 'edit' funcionality to work properly in the app... yet.